Flavjack/inti/README.md

 # Inti

-Tools and statistical procedures for experimentals designs and plant breeding
+A collection of different applications and procedures used in plant breeding and experimental designs.

 ## Install